Tracking Your Passport Application

 If you are attending an interview you will be given a reference number which you will need to provide before entering the building.

 Your reference number for tracking purposes can be found at the top of your application near the barcode.
-This allows you to track your application online or by phone 0300 222 0000.
+You can then contact the passport office helpline for an update on your application.

 Once your Passport application has been processed it will normally take about two weeks for it to be printed.
 Your new passport will be sent to you via secure courier and will not be sent via standard post.
 However any supporting documents you have sent to support your application will be sent back via 2nd class post.